Your English wine questions answered

 The very first grape vines were planted by the Romans, so you could say we’ve been producing English wines for over 2000 years!
 Although this didn’t last long.
 The modern English wine movement/industry has been going strong for 30 years now.

 Due to ideal climate conditions for growing the grape varieties best for sparkling and white wines the majority of English vineyards are along the southern coast of England.
-If you were to draw a line from the top of Wales to the west coast of England, they’d all be below this line.
+If you were to draw a line from the top of Wales to the East coast of England, they’d all be below this line.

 7. I am just an average punter and don’t want to spend a fortune for that relaxing glass of wine I sometimes look forward to at the end of the day.
 Are there English wines available which won’t break the bank?